Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Experiments

 We train the networks in three stages and the training steps as follows: \textcircled{ {1}} we first train the feature extractor and purificatory subnetwork with $L_{\mc{RM}}$ and $L_{\mc{SS}}$; \textcircled{ {2}} we fix the purificatory subnetwork then train the promotion rectification subnetworks with $L_{\mc{P}}$, $L_{\mc{R,O}}$ and $L_{\mc{RE}}$; \textcircled{ {3}} Then we train the whole network with the overall loss in Eq.~(\ref{eq:overall_loss}).

 We use standard stochastic gradient descent algorithm to train our network end-to-end by optimizing the learning object in Eq.~(\ref{eq:overall_loss}).
-In the optimization process, the parameter of feature extractor is initialized by the pre-trained ResNet-50 model \cite{he2016deep}, whose learning rate is set to $1 \times 10^{-3}$ with a weight decay of $5 \times 10^{-4}$ and momentum of 0.9.
+In the optimization process, the parameters of feature extractor is initialized by the pre-trained backbone model \cite{he2016deep}, whose learning rate is set to $1 \times 10^{-3}$ with a weight decay of $5 \times 10^{-4}$ and momentum of 0.9.
 And the learning rate of rest layers are set to 10 times larger.
 Besides, we employ the ``poly'' learning rate policy for all experiments similar to \cite{liu2015parsenet}.

-We train our network by utilizing the training set of DUTS-TR dataset \cite{wang2017learning} as used in~\cite{wang2018detect,zhang2018progressive,liu2018picanet,wang2017stagewise}.
-It comprises of per-pixel ground-truth annotation for 10,553 images.
+We train our network with ResNet-50~\cite{he2016deep} by utilizing the training set of DUTS-TR dataset \cite{wang2017learning} as used in~\cite{wang2018detect,zhang2018progressive,liu2018picanet,wang2017stagewise} and MSRA10K~\cite{deng2018r3net}.
 The training images are resized to the resolution of $320 \times 320$ for faster training, and applied horizontal flipping.
+For a more comprehensive demonstration and fairer comparison, we also use VGG-16~\cite{simonyan2015very} as the backbone of our method instead of ResNet-50~\cite{he2016deep}, and train the new network without changing other settings.
 The training process takes about 20 hours and converges after 500k iterations (20k iterations for stage \textcircled{ {1}}, 50k iterations for stage \textcircled{ {2}} and 200k iterations for stage \textcircled{ {3}}) with mini-batch of size 8 on a single NVIDA TITAN Xp GPU.
 During inference, the proposed network removes all the losses, and one image is directly fed into the network to produce the saliency map at the output of first stage in the purificatory network.
 And the network runs at about 27fps on a single NVIDIA 1080Ti GPU for inference.